akorablov/Twisto_Performance_Analysis/README.md

 # Overview
-Welcome to my analysis of the performance of a fintech company in the Czech Republic.
+Welcome to my analysis of a fintech company operating in the Czech Republic.
 This project focuses on [Twisto.cz](https://www.twisto.cz) and was created as part of a [case study](twisto_project/images/twisto_case_study.png) during an interview process.

 [The dataset](twisto_project/data_source) provided by the company includes information about new client registrations, customer demographics such as age, gender, and education, as well as details of transactions and the use of payment extensions.